 The KC's Breed Watch scheme does ask judges to monitor the following in Chis:

 Retained puppy teeth

 Protruding tongue as a result of incorrect teeth

 Excessively short muzzles

 But here's the bitch that won BOB at Crufts in 2019.

 This bitch's head makes me wince.
-There's a significant indent between her eyes (which of course helps with the demand for an apple-shaped head) and the muzzle shoots off at less than a 45 degree angle.
+There's a significant indent between her eyes (which of course helps give her the desired apple-shaped head) and the muzzle shoots off at less than a 90 degree angle.
 The tear-staining also suggests a problem with tear-drainage, often seen in Chihuahuas and other brachy breeds and linked to the skull confirmation/shallow eye sockets.
 Dogs' eyes shouldn't weep.

 "Frontal bossing" is a medical term used to describe a prominent forehead and it is often seen in Chihuahuas.
-In humans - and dogs - it is associated with a number of genetic abnormalities (see https://www.genetics.org/content/genetics/193/2/317.full.pdf) and also Hydrocephalus, the consequence of the enlarged brain ventricles documented in Chis in this new study.
+In humans - and dogs - it is associated with a number of genetic abnormalities (see here).
+It is also associated with Hydrocephalus, one consequence of the enlarged brain ventricles documented in Chis in this new study.